benofben/benlackey/posts/Card Games/README.md

 In this I'm reminded of Marco's plague rat deck which featured a bunch of power nine to make it more competitive.
 I have a memory of sitting on my dad's porch with some cheeeky white deck that was badly thrown together to counteract the plague rats.
 I had a circle of protection black and was trying to keep my lands ahead of the 15+/15+ plague rats that just kept coming.

+I think I got tail end of Unlimited.
+Then it was on to Revised by the time I was in St. Louis.
+Arabian Nights came out then.

+Which I bought a couple translations of recently.
+One is a modern one with commentary.
+It's kinda hilarious how concerned the comments are about the content.
+The Sir whatever translation from 100+ years ago is far less apologetic.

+I had basically no Dark or Legends, just a tiny bit of Ice Age and some Antiquities.
+When Ice Age came out I remember playing a game at the shop by Table Mesa against the vastly better funded 40 year olds.
+I was losing to cards I did recognize.
+In a fit a frustration I played Balance against a table of maybe 8 people.
+They killed me before my next turn.
+I don't think I was particularly welcome there in the future.

 I remember being very excited for Fallen Empires and then stopped playing with Homelands.
 I'd moved away and friends were doing other things.

 Sometime around 2015 I gave all my cards to a friend.
 I knew he'd started playing a bit and thought it might be fun.
 Little did I realize that they were worth the downpayment on a pretty decent house.
 And there's the rub.

 These are games.
 They're for fun.
 It's no fun to play against some guy who laid out $100k when you're in it for shits and giggles.
 I'm thinking a bit about how to put together a game that is fun for a casual player (say $20 to start, $60 outlay to be in a decent position, perhaps $500 ceiling for 80% of people) but could still be customized more for fun than power creep.
 I always loved winning a game of C&C or Starcraft with one unit type more for the amusement of myself than anyone else.

-## Notes
-I think I got tail end of unlimited.
-Then it was on to revised by the time I was in St. Louis.
-Arabian Nights came out then.

-Which I bought a couple translations of recently.
-One is a modern one with commentary.
-It's kinda hilarious how concerned the comments are about the content.
-The Sir whatever translation from 100+ years ago is far less apologetic
-I had basically no dark or legends.  just a tiny bit of ice age.  some antiquities.